GoldenShark3/bingo-casino/README.md

 # Bingo casino
-Educational project to learn how to work with microservice architecture and spring reactive. <br/>
+Educational project to learn how to work with microservice architecture and spring reactive.

+A simple casino in which the user places a bet and wins with a 49% chance. <br/>

 :heavy_exclamation_mark: Application without error checking.
 Made just to try use new technologies